mktrm/cse141L-s121/index.md

 - Viewing lab designs or lab reports from anyone who is not your partner, including those who have taken the class in previous years.
 - Altering timing data produced by simulation, e.g. to make a non-working design appear to be working.

+{: .danger}
 Penalties -- anyone copying information or having information copied on a lab, or any other violation of class policy, will receive an F in the class and will not be allowed to drop.
 They will be reported to their college dean.
 If you can prove non-cooperative copying took place, your grade may be restored, but you must prove it to the dean -- I don't want to be involved.

 ## Late Assignments
-No late turn-ins for any Lab.
-Sunday night at the end of Week 5 is an absolute cutoff for Lab 4.
+No late turn-ins for any Lab. **Sunday night at the end of Week 5 is an absolute cutoff for Lab 4.**

 ## Agenda